cloudify-cosmo/docs.getcloudify.org/content/ops_guides/console_guide.md

 1. Tenant Management

-    Allows creating, editing and deleting tenants, add users and user groups to tenant
+    Allows creating, editing and deleting tenants, add users and user groups to tenant.

     ![Tenant Management Menu]( /images/ops_guides/tenantmgmt.menu.png )

 1. User Groups Management

-    Allows creating, editing and deleting user groups, add users and tenants to group
+    Allows creating, editing and deleting user groups, add users and tenants to group.

     *   User Management via an LDAP System
         To integrate with an external user management system, you must first ensure that Cloudify Manager is configured accordingly.
 This can be achieved during the bootstrapping process, or you can run the following command on a Cloudify Manager instance on which no actions have been performed (a clean machine.)